 Doing Your Research

 When listing your home for sale it’s important to do your research in several different areas.

-- Finding the right price: This is by far the biggest thing you will need to do when selling your house, choosing a price that will mean your home actually gets showings.
-If you're working on your own finding the right price can often be as easy as perusing recent sales in your neighborhood for comparable homes, and pricing it accordingly.
+- Finding the right price: This is by far the biggest thing you will need to do when selling your house, choosing a price that will mean your home gets showings.
+Finding the right price can often be as easy as perusing recent sales in your neighborhood for comparable homes, and pricing it accordingly.
 Usually, however, your best bet is to work with a good agent who can give you a good market analysis.
 Be careful not to price all your priceless memories and fond feelings for your home – into the selling price.
-Buyers won't want to pay for those!
+Buyers won’t want to pay for those!

-- Finding the right photographer: Do some research and ask around to find a good photographer that can take great inside and outside photos of your house, preferably with a wide angle lens, and some degree of HDR photography so that light and dark areas in the house are both easily visible.
+- Finding the right photographer: Do some research and ask around to find a good photographer who can take great inside and outside photos of your house, preferably with a wide-angle lens, and some degree of HDR photography so that light and dark areas in the house are both easily visible.

 - Figuring out where to list the house: There are a variety of places you can list your house.
-Most important is getting it on the MLS service so it will be available to agents showing homes to prospective buyers.
-You can do that through an agent,or via a service that charges a MLS listing fee.
-Beyond that you can list the home at Trulia.com, Zillow.com, Craigslist.
-IWantAnOffer.com, FSBO.com, ForSaleByOwner.com and other local online and newspaper classifieds.
-Another option is to create your own website for your house (at 1234lincolnave.com or something similar) to list extensive details and photos about the house.
+The most important is getting it on the MLS service so it will be available to agents showing homes to prospective buyers.
+You can do that through an agent, or via a service that charges a MLS listing fee.
+Beyond that, you can list the home at Trulia.com, Zillow.com, or Craigslist.
+FSBO.com, ForSaleByOwner.com, and other local online and newspaper classifieds.
+Another option is to create your website for your house (at 1234lincolnave.com or something similar) to list extensive details and photos about the house.

 - Research other successful ads: Look at ads for other homes that are for sale, especially ones in your neighborhood on recent sales.
 See how the homes are presented, and notice what things stand out to you when you look at ads for other houses.
 Write out some of the biggest pluses of your house and figure out how to feature those things in your ads.